- Falco columbarius

 Breeds on moorland and heaths, tundra and boreal forest-edge.
 In winter on coastal farmland, marshes and other open habitats.

-The most important food is small birds which are generally caught in flight.
+The most important food is small birds (primarily passerines and small waders) which are generally caught in flight.

 Mainly silent, except in vicinity of nest.
 Main call a fast accelerating series of notes, kee..kee..kee...
 Listen to a Merlin audio clip

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2018.
 The eBird/Clements checklist of birds of the world: v2018.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Gill, F and D Donsker (Eds).
 2015.
 IOC World Bird Names (version 5.2).
 Available at http://www.worldbirdnames.org/.